videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 ### `startHls()`

 `startHls()` can be used to start a interactive livestream of the meeting which can be accessed from the `useMeeting` hook.
-These method accepts one parameter:
+This method accepts one parameter:

 - `config (optional)`: This parameter will define how the livestream layout should look like.